Chickpea Flour Pancakes

 This post may contain affiliate links.

-These fluffy, gluten-free and vegan chickpea flour pancakes are easy to make with 3 ingredients.
+These gluten-free and vegan chickpea flour pancakes are easy to make with just 3 ingredients and are perfectly thick and fluffy.
+No eggs needed!

-They fluff up nicely and have a dense, almost cake-like texture, which in addition to their protein and fiber content, makes them very filling.
+- They have a thick, fluffy texture, which in addition to their protein and fibre content, makes them very filling.

 - Vegan (no eggs, dairy-free), gluten-free, grain-free, nut-free and oil-free!

-- 300 calories with 14 g of plant-based protein and 6 g of fibre per serving.
+- They’re 300 calories with 14 g of plant-based protein and 6 g of fibre per serving.

 This list is not complete.
 Please see the recipe card at the end of the post for the complete ingredient list with measurements and detailed instructions.